Dr Plonk: Plot

 The story focuses on Dr Plonk, a scientist and inventor who, in 1907, determines that the world will end in 101 years.
 However, he is ridiculed for his beliefs and so invents a time machine in order to collect evidence from the future to prove his case.
 But each visit he makes to 2007 only causes him more problems, and he eventually becomes a wanted man...

+One scene satirises cliffhanger old movie serials where "fake natives" threaten the hero, by having Indigenous members of the cast "overact in silly grass skirts and fuzzy-wuzzy wigs".